Amani

 Notable People Named Amani

-Amani Askari Toomer is a former professional football player known for his successful career as a wide receiver and punt returner for the New York Giants, where he set multiple club records and was part of the Super Bowl XLII-winning team.
+Amani Toomer is a former New York Giants wide receiver and punt returner who holds multiple club records and was part of the Super Bowl XLII-winning team.

-Amani al-Khatahtbeh - Amani Al-Khatahtbeh is an American author, activist, and tech entrepreneur known for founding MuslimGirl.com and being recognized as one of the 25 most influential Muslim Americans by CNN.
+Amani al-Khatahtbeh - Amani Al-Khatahtbeh is an American author, activist, and tech entrepreneur who founded MuslimGirl.com and has been honored by Forbes and CNN for her influence.

 Layla Hashemi